JaqiKal/pixavibe/TESTING.md

 </Link>
 ```

-- Error.
-Missing alternative text for the avatar image: <br>
+- Error: Missing alternative text for the avatar image: <br>
   Added the alt attribute to the <img> tag in ProfilePage.js.
 The alt attribute provides alternative text for screen readers, making the image accessible. <br>

 ```